 If you are coming from the islands in the south like we did, our tickets cost us each $50 from Surat Thani.
 I prefer Skyscanner.com to compare prices for all domestic and international flights and do all my bookings.
 It’s been working great so far.

 Attention: Avoid going to Chiang Mai from February until April as there is a lot of smog because waste is burnt.

 There are many guesthouses and hotels for every budget inside and around Old City.
 You can check them out at booking.com or hotels.com.
 In our last visit, we stayed at a luxury condo (with a swimming pool and gym) through Airbnb and it cost us $15/night.
 If you are staying more than 2 nights, I’d highly recommend you to check out Airbnb to find an awesome place with a kitchen to live in the comfort of a home.

-Thailand has been so amazing to me and I ended up staying happily over 8 months.
-Please check out my related Thailand articles here.
+Thailand has been so amazing to me and I moved here in 2017.
+You can check out my related Thailand articles here.